kubestash/docs/docs/guides/volume-populator/pvc/index.md

 NAME                STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE populate-pv         Bound    pvc-8d509c47-c26e-4039-8c03-49b25d126429   2Gi        RWO            standard       5d1
 ```

-From the output of the above command, we can see that `PVC` status is `Bound` that means populate volume has been completed successfully.
+The output of the command shows the `PVC` status as Bound, indicating successful completion of the volume population.

 **Verify Restored Data :**

-We are going to create a new `Pod` with mounting our previously created PVC `populate-pv` to verify whether the volume population has been restored successfully or not.
+We are going to create a new `Pod` with mounting our previously created PVC `populate-pv` to verify whether the restored data.

 Below, the YAML of the `Pod` that we are going to create,